The Waa-Mu Show: History

-In 1938, Waa-Mu board members were not pleased with that year's student-written script.
+In 1938, Waa-Mu board members were displeased by that year's student-written script.
 Instead, they staged George Gershwin's musical Of Thee I Sing, about a presidential candidate who promises to bring more love to the White House.
-Actor Tony Randall (who was then known as Leonard Rosenberg), portrayed a boisterous Texas congressman in the production.
-Only three times in Waa-Mu's history has non-original material been presented; in 1935 with Ray Henderson's musical Good News, in 1938, with George Gershwin's musical Of Thee I Sing, and in 1993 with Leonard Bernstein's musical On the Town.
+Actor Tony Randall (then known as Leonard Rosenberg) portrayed a boisterous Texas congressman in the production.
+Only three times in Waa-Mu's history has non-original material been presented; in 1935 with Ray Henderson's musical Good News, in 1938 with George Gershwin's musical Of Thee I Sing, and in 1993 with Leonard Bernstein's musical On the Town.

-Waa-Mu went on hiatus during the World War II years, but was re-launched in 1946.
+Waa-Mu went on hiatus during World War II and relaunched in 1946.
 During the three-year break, profits from previous Waa-Mu productions were invested in war bonds.
 Miller directed the Waa-Mu Show until 1975; his last show was Quick Change.
-He retired on August 31, 1975 and died in 1979.
-Tom Roland succeeded Miller as the second director of the Waa-Mu productions in 1976.
+He retired on August 31, 1975, and died in 1979.
+Tom Roland succeeded Miller as director.
 Occasionally, Waa-Mu has been performed off-campus.
 The show traveled to Chicago several times after its Evanston run, most notably in 1931 (at the Civic Theatre in Chicago) and 1933.
-And renowned orchestra leader Fred Waring played original Waa-Mu songs on the radio in 1951.
+Orchestra leader Fred Waring played original Waa-Mu songs on the radio in 1951.

-Waa-Mu performances have been presented at Cahn Auditorium since its 1941 production, Wait A Minute, premiering on the new stage the same year that Scott Hall was completed.
+Waa-Mu performances have been presented at Cahn Auditorium since its 1941 production, Wait A Minute, premiering on the new stage the same year Scott Hall was completed.
 Before performances began in Cahn Auditorium, Waa-Mu productions were held at and around the Evanston area, at the New Evanston Theatre and the National College of Education.